lstrzebinczyk/the_empire_blog/posts/4-initial-ui.md

 end
 ```

-And now we have a clearly defined canvas:
+Our big black ball is back in the game:

 <video width="100%" src="/the_empire_blog/docs/assets/posts/4/ui_shape_with_canvas.mp4" controls autoplay></video>

-Final thing I want to do at this stage is to make bounding rectangles a first-class citizen.
+Final thing I want to do at this stage is to ...

+## Make bounding rectangles a first-class citizen

 Let's check the code again:

 ```crystal
 class TheEmpire